 Cursor IDE State Out of Sync with Disk

-Editor shows old content after an AI edit, or save says "file modified externally" — watcher / AI write race.
+Editor shows old code after an AI edit, save says "file modified externally", or AI changes silently revert — the watcher / AI-write race, and how to fix it without losing work.

-AI writes straight to disk.
-The editor’s file watcher normally picks that up and refreshes the view.
-But on large files, network filesystems (WSL / Docker volumes), AV intercepts, or auto-save firing into an Apply — editor and disk briefly disagree.
-You see the old code while a teammate / the AI’s reply already references new code; save errors with “file has been modified externally”; one split pane is new and the other is old.
+Cursor’s AI writes straight to disk, and the editor’s file watcher is supposed to notice and refresh the view.
+When the watcher misses an event, the editor and disk briefly disagree: you see old code while the AI’s reply already references new code, a save fails with File modified externally, one split pane is fresh and the other is stale, or AI edits flash in and then revert.

 Common causes